-She doesn’t / Tell me to hush / She props the door open / I croon softly / Snowflakes breathe me.
+She doesn’t / Tell me to hush / She props the door / open / I croon softly / Snowflakes breathe me / Snowflakes

 When I am not singing, and when I am not whispering, I count the seconds between my mother’s breaths: One plus one plus / one plus one / plus one plus one / equals a breath.
 A breath plus one / plus one / plus one plus / one plus one plus / one equals another breath.

 Twenty-eight years ago I timed my contractions using subtraction.
 First, I arrived at a number.
 As more contractions arrived, I used subtraction.
-5 minutes dropped to 4 minutes dropped to 3 minutes.
-It didn’t take long for the contractions to rain down on me.
+Five minutes dropped to four minutes dropped to three minutes.
+Contractions rained down on me, a storm.
 Pain erased time and I called a taxi to take me to the hospital.
 Minutes disappeared into new life.
-New life arrived as a tiny girl with red hair and blue eyes.
-Birth has a lot to do with subtraction.
+A tiny girl with red hair and blue eyes.

-Unlike birth, death requires addition.
-4 seconds stretch into 6 seconds stretch into 8 seconds stretch into 10 seconds until we are not sure if she will ever take another breath.
+Four seconds stretch into six seconds stretch into eight seconds stretch into ten seconds until we are not sure if she will ever take another breath.
 Time adds seconds between breaths until life eventually disappears into death.
 Nothing goes in and nothing comes out.
 Nothing.

 One plus one plus one plus one plus one plus one plus one plus one plus one plus one plus one plus one.
 The hospice nurse counts along with me, reciting the same poem.